-We support the recommendation of the American College of Radiology, the Society of Breast Imaging and the National Comprehensive Cancer Network that all women receive annual mammograms beginning at age 40.
+Premier Diagnostic Imaging supports the recommendation of the American College of Radiology, the Society of Breast Imaging and the National Comprehensive Cancer Network that all women receive an annual mammogram beginning at age 40.

 Mammograms detect breast cancer before any signs or symptoms are evident, and before lumps are large enough to be felt in a self-exam.
 The earlier breast cancer is found, the higher your chances of survival.
 Less invasive treatments are available if the cancer is detected soon enough.